urbit/docs/docs/programming/system/network.md

 ##### Wire ('tack on new layer to duct')

-Of course, we have to push a new layer onto our duct before passing it along (or responding to it directly) anywhere  This layer can have any data we want in it, but we don't need anything specific here, so we just use the wire `/sending` (`/elem1/elem2/elem n` is one syntax used to create `++path`s and
+Of course, we have to push a new layer onto our duct before passing it along (or responding to it directly) anywhere.
+This layer can have any data we want in it, but we don't need anything specific here, so we just use the wire `/sending` (`/elem1/elem2/elem n` is one syntax used to create `++path`s and